bogdanmic/dev-containered-services/README.md

 In order to run this project you need the following:
  - [docker](https://www.docker.com/community-edition#/download)
  - [docker-compose](https://docs.docker.com/compose/install/)
- - [Linux Mint](https://www.linuxmint.com/) or compatible Ubuntu based distribution.
+ - [Linux Mint](https://www.linuxmint.com/) or a compatible Ubuntu based distribution.
  It might work with [Ubuntu in WSL2](https://ubuntu.com/blog/ubuntu-on-wsl-2-is-generally-available) as well.